You need to enable JavaScript to run this app.

 10 Traditional Polish Foods You Should Try

 Tasting local specialties is an inseparable part of traveling and Poland is no exception!
-Influenced by neighboring European countries such as Lithuania, Belarus, Hungary, Ukraine, Germany, Russia, and even Italy, Polish cuisine is simple, yet unique, rich, and delicious.
+Influenced by neighboring European countries such as Lithuania, Belarus, Hungary, Ukraine, Germany, and Russia, traditional Polish cuisine is simple, yet unique, rich, and delicious.
+Polish food relies on hearty ingredients — fermented vegetables, smoked meats, sour cream, boiled potatoes, and fresh dill — creating traditional polish foods that warm the soul and satisfy every appetite.
+You can find all of them in almost any Polish restaurant or milk bar.
+Enjoy your meal — or as they say in Poland, smacznego!

 Last updated: 23.07.2024